SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20191118.md

 **Other Business:**

-We should make a public announcement about Jack’s NASA/HDEE funding for SunPy projects, plus Dan Ryan’s project (ndcube), on Twitter, mailing lists, blog post, and to Numfocus.
+We should make a public announcement about Jack's NASA/HDEE funding for SunPy projects, plus Dan Ryan's project (ndcube), on Twitter, mailing lists, blog post, and to Numfocus.
 Is a SolarNews announcement appropriate?

 <U>Actions:</U><BR>
 – Steve will talk to Peter Young, SPD secretary, about a possible announcement.